janicejhn345/Business-Performance-Dashboard/README.md

 # Business Performance Dashboard — Customer & Product Analytics

+## 📌 Purpose of Dashboard
-A multi-page Power BI dashboard built to explore customer retention failure and product revenue concentration risk across a retail business, enabling data-driven decisions on where to invest and what to retain.
+This dashboard was built to diagnose the root causes of declining customer growth and inconsistent product profitability across a retail business, enabling enable smarter retention and investment decisions.

 ## Technologies Used